Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 Ingredients

 • Honey: use this or any alternative sweetener you like including maple syrup or a low-carb sweetener.
+See more notes below.-

-• Apple cider vinegar: also adds some zing.
+• Apple Cider Vinegar: also adds some zing.
 Make sure to buy organic apple cider vinegar to avoid toxins.

-Recipe Notes
+Recipe Notes and Substitutions

 Variations